Red-eyed vireo: Ecology

 The breeding habitat of the red-eyed vireo is in the open wooded areas across Canada and the eastern and northwestern United States.
 These birds migrate to South America, where they spend the winter.
-The Latin American population occur in virtually any wooded habitat in their range.
-Most of these are residents, but the populations breeding in the far southern part of this species' range (e.g. most of its range in Argentina, Uruguay, Paraguay and Bolivia) migrate north as far as Central America.
+Latin American and Mexico are important migratory stopovers, but are not home to permanent populations of red-eyed vireo as it is an exclusively migratory species.
+Migration primarily occurs in May and September, although interestingly populations that breed in the Northwest boreal forest will migrate east first before beginning their southern migration.

-In northern Ohio, it seems to return to breed at about the same time as one century ago; but it may leave for winter quarters one or two weeks earlier at present than it did in the past.
+Following a trend seen in other bird species, red-eyed vireo have been altering there migration timing forward due to climate change.
+It is unclear if this is having some affect on their breeding success.

-Red-eyed vireos glean insects from tree foliage, favouring caterpillars and aphids and sometimes hovering while foraging.
-In some tropical regions, they are commonly seen to attend mixed-species feeding flocks, moving through the forest higher up in the trees than the bulk of such flocks.
+In their summer range they are primarily insectavores, using a high protein diet to fuel their young and build fat reserves for their eventual migration south.
+Red-eyed vireos glean insects from tree foliage, primarily favoring caterpillars, beetles, and aphids, that they sometimes snatch while hovering.

-They also eat berries, especially before migration, and in the winter quarters, where trees bearing popular fruit like tamanqueiro (Alchornea glandulosa) or gumbo-limbo (Bursera simaruba) will even attract them to parks and gardens.
-Fruit are typically not picked up from a hover, but the birds often quite acrobatically reach for them, even hanging upside down.
+In their wintering quarters they are almost exclusivly frugivores, where trees bearing fruit, such as tamanqueiro (Alchornea glandulosa) or gumbo-limbo (Bursera simaruba), will attract them to parks and gardens.
+Birds are often quite acrobatic when reaching for fruit, even hanging upside down to get specific berries.
+In some tropical regions they are seen attending mixed-species feeding flocks.

 The nest is a cup in a fork of a tree branch.
-The red-eyed vireo suffers from nest parasitism by the brown-headed cowbird (Molothrus ater) in the north of its range, and by the shiny cowbird (M. bonariensis) further south.
-Parasitism by Haemoproteus and trypanosoma might affect these birds not infrequently, as was noted in studies of birds caught in Parque Nacional de La Macarena and near Turbo (Colombia): though only three red-eyed vireos were examined, all were infected with at least one of these parasites.
+The red-eyed vireo suffers from nest parasitism by the brown-headed cowbird (Molothrus ater), and is among the most common hosts for this species.
+Parasitism by Haemoproteus and trypanosoma might affect these birds rather frequently, as was noted in studies of birds caught in Parque Nacional de La Macarena and near Turbo (Colombia): though only three red-eyed vireos were examined, all were infected with at least one of these parasites.